hlorus/CAD_Sketcher/README.md

 </a>
 </p>

-Alternativley individual developers can link their donation links here:
+Alternatively individual developers can link their donation links here:

 <a href="https://www.paypal.com/donate/?business=4A9SCSHAU3ZP6&no_recurring=0&currency_code=CHF">
 hlorus - Lead Dev